LSBUGPG/PingPong/README.md

 ### CollisionTest

 This test scene sets up the ball to bounce against a boundary wall.
 The correct rigidbody collision detection system needs to be selected on the ball to prevent it from punching straight through the wall.
-Try changing the ball collision system to Discrete instead on Continuous Dynamic to see what happens.
+Try changing the ball collision system to Discrete instead of Continuous Dynamic to see what happens.

 ### FoulTest